Speciesism: Comparisons to the Holocaust

 David Sztybel states in his paper, "Can the Treatment of Animals Be Compared to the Holocaust?"
 (2006), that the racism of the Nazis is comparable to the speciesism inherent in eating meat or using animal by-products, particularly those produced on factory farms.
-Y. Michael Barilan, an Israeli physician, states that speciesism is not the same thing as Nazi racism, because the latter extolled the abuser and condemned the weaker and the abused.
+Y. Michael Barilan, an Israeli physician, states that speciesism is not the same as Nazi racism, because the latter extolled the abuser and condemned the weaker and the abused.
 He describes speciesism as the recognition of rights on the basis of group membership, rather than solely on the basis of moral considerations.

 Law and policy

 Law

 The first major statute addressing animal protection in the United States, titled "An Act for the More Effectual Prevention of Cruelty to Animals", was enacted in 1867.
-It provided the right to incriminate and enforce protection with regards to animal cruelty.
-The act, which has since been revised to suit modern cases state by state, originally addressed such things as animal neglect, abandonment, torture, fighting, transport, impound standards and licensing standards.
-Although an animal rights movement had already started as early as the late 1800s, some of the laws that would shape the way animals would be treated as industry grew, were enacted around the same time that Richard Ryder was bringing the notion of Speciesism to the conversation.
-Legislation was being proposed and passed in the U.S. that would reshape animal welfare in industry and science.
-Bills such as Humane Slaughter Act, which was created to alleviate some of the suffering felt by livestock during slaughter, was passed in 1958.
-Later the Animal Welfare Act of 1966, passed by the 89th United States Congress and signed into law by President Lyndon B. Johnson, was designed to put much stricter regulations and supervisions on the handling of animals used in laboratory experimentation and exhibition but has since been amended and expanded.
-These groundbreaking laws foreshadowed and influenced the shifting attitudes toward nonhuman animals in their rights to humane treatment which Richard D. Ryder and Peter Singer would later popularize in the 1970s and 1980s.
+It provided legal means to prosecute acts of animal cruelty.
+The act, which has since been revised state by state, originally addressed animal neglect, abandonment, torture, fighting, transport, impound standards and licensing standards.
+Although an animal rights movement had already begun by the late 19th century, some of the laws that would shape the treatment of animals as industry grew were enacted around the same period that Richard Ryder was introducing the concept of speciesism.
+In the United States, the Humane Slaughter Act, intended to reduce suffering during slaughter, was passed in 1958.
+The Animal Welfare Act of 1966, passed by the 89th United States Congress and signed into law by President Lyndon B. Johnson, introduced stricter regulations on the handling of animals used in laboratory experimentation and exhibition, and has since been amended and expanded.

 Great ape personhood

-Great ape personhood is the idea that the attributes of non-human great apes are such that their sentience and personhood should be recognized by the law, rather than simply protecting them as a group under animal cruelty legislation.
-Awarding personhood to nonhuman primates would require that their individual interests be taken into account.
+Great ape personhood is the idea that the attributes of non-human great apes are such that their sentience and personhood should be recognized by law, rather than their being protected only as a group under animal cruelty legislation.
+Awarding personhood to nonhuman primates would require their individual interests to be taken into account.

+Observances

+The World Day for the End of Speciesism (WoDES) is an international event intended to denounce speciesism, held annually at the end of August since 2015.
+The observance was initiated in 2015 by members of the Swiss association Pour l'Egalité Animale (PEA), which coordinates the international day annually.

+The World Day Against Speciesism is observed annually on June 5.